 - WARNING!
 Although there are protection diodes connected to the input pins to minimize damage from static charge, Two outputs are not protected.
 Anti-static precautions must be taken.
 Be very careful.
-Use wrist strap when handling and inserting into the board.
+Use a wrist strap when handling and inserting into the board.
 Make sure all connections are correct before turning on the power.
 Ground all unused inputs.
 Keep your chip in the static bag when not in use.
 Do not change connections with power on.
 Connect pins 7 and 14 to the correct voltages. - In this lab we will use a different method to isolate a signal from ground.
 In another lab we used an isolation transformer to "float" the signal generator.
 This creates a potential for a dangerous condition since the case of the signal generator is not grounded.
 If connected properly and with properly working equipment there is not a danger.
 In this lab we will use a small signal transformer to isolate the ground of the signal while keeping the case of the signal generator grounded and safe.
-The primary, P, side of the transformer should be connected to the signal generator (if there is a center tap it should be used to increase the output level). - Build the circuit in Figure 2 and set the inputs to measure i_D and v{DS} in the saturation region for one of the n-channel devices (Q5, pins 3, 4, 5) using the circuit shown.
+The primary, P, side of the transformer should be connected to the signal generator (if there is a center tap it should be used to increase the output level). - Build the circuit in Figure 2 and set the inputs to measure $i_D$ and $v{DS}$ in the saturation region for one of the n-channel devices (Q5, pins 3, 4, 5) using the circuit shown.
 With the gate voltage set to about 5 V, adjust the signal generator to a triangle wave with maximum amplitude at 1 kHZ.
-Be sure to connect pin 7 to ground and pin 14 to +15 V. i_D is proportional to the negative of the voltage across the 100 Ω resistor, ch 2 inverted.
-Ch 1 is v{DS} .
-Now change the gate voltage to control current flowing in the MOSFET.
+Be sure to connect pin 7 to ground and pin 14 to +15 V. $i_D$ is proportional to the negative of the voltage across the 100 $\Omega$ resistor, ch 2 inverted.
+Now increase the gate voltage until current is flowing in the MOSFET.

+Figure 2.

-- Figure 2. - Display i_D vs. v{DS} for the n-Channel FET.
-The curves should be similar to the curves in Sedra and Smith Figure 4.16. - Measure V_t by varying the gate voltage until current just begins to flow in the drain circuit (increase the sensitivity of the scope to get a good measurement). - Carefully draw the characteristics this transistors at four values of v{GS} .
-Label your axes.
-One axis should be i_D in mA. - Find $k'n W/L$ from one these curves in the saturation region. - 2.
-The MOSFET behave as a variable resistor for SMALL drain-source voltages (both positive and negative v{DS}) See Figure 4.4 in Sedra and Smith. - Decrease the signal amplitude. - Find the resistance (from your measurements of the slope with average $v{DS} = 0$ i.e. no offset) of the MOSFET for small v{DS} values when $v{GS} = V_t + 1$.
+- Display $i_D$ vs. $v{DS}$ for the n-Channel FET.
+The curves should be similar to the curves in Figure 4.16 of Sedra and Smith. - Measure $V_t$ by varying the gate voltage until current just begins to flow in the drain circuit (increase the sensitivity of the scope to get a good measurement). - Carefully draw the characteristics for one of the transistors at four values of $v{GS}$ .
+Label your axes with one being $i_D$ in mA. - Find $k'n W/L$ from one of these curves in the saturation region. - 2.
+The MOSFET behaves as a variable resistor for SMALL drain-source voltages (both positive and negative $v{DS}$ ).
+See Figure 4.4 of Sedra and Smith. - Decrease the amplitude of the input signal. - Find the resistance (from your measurements of the slope with average $v{DS} = 0$ i.e. no offset) of the MOSFET for small $v{DS}$ values when $v{GS} = V_t + 1$ .
 Compare with theory (Sedra and Smith eq.
 4.13). - Find the resistance for $v{GS} = 0$ V and 15 V.